BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- BYU has not yet combined with its opponents to put up more than 64 points in a game this year.
+- BYU and its opponents have not yet combined for more than 66 points in a game this season.

-- The combined points per game average of the two teams, 63.6, is 0.4 points fewer than Saturday's over/under.
+- Saturday's over/under is 2.4 points higher than the combined 63.6 PPG average of the two teams.

-- These two squads combine to surrender 48.9 points per game, 15.1 fewer than this contest's over/under.
+- This contest's over/under is 17.1 points more than the 48.9 these two squads combine to surrender per game this season.

-- The average total in Cougars games this season is 55.2, 8.8 points fewer than Saturday's total of 64 .
+- The average total in Cougars games this season is 55.2, 10.8 points fewer than Saturday's over/under of 66 .

-- The 65.7 PPG average total in Cavaliers games this season is 1.7 points more than this game's over/under.
+- The 66 over/under in this game is 0.3 points higher than the 65.7 average total in Cavaliers games this season.

 BYU Stats and Trends

-- BYU has three wins against the spread in eight games this season.
+- BYU has played eight games, with three wins against the spread.

 - The Cougars have covered the spread once this season when favored by 2.5 points or more (in five chances).

-- In games that BYU picks up over 432.8 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that BYU churns out more than 432.8 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Cougars have seven giveaways this season, while the Cavaliers have nine takeaways .